 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents, accounts receivable and other assets, construction funding receivable, government funding receivable and interest rate swap contracts.
 The Company is exposed to credit risk from its residents and customers.
 However, the Company has a significant number of residents and customers, which minimizes concentration of credit risk.
 The credit risk related to amounts owed by the residents is further mitigated by the Company's ability to recover 50% of LTC amounts written off from the MOHLTC.
 A provision for management's estimate of uncollectible accounts receivable is established when there is objective evidence the Company will not be able to collect all amounts due.
 The Company assesses collectability of specific accounts receivable and also assesses the requirement for a provision based on historical experience.
+The amount of the provision is reduced by amounts that would be recovered from the MOHLTC upon ultimate write-off.
 When a receivable is uncollectible, it is written off against the allowance for doubtful accounts.
-Subsequent recoveries of amounts previously written off are credited against operating expenses in the consolidated statement of operations.
+Subsequent recoveries of amounts previously written off are credited against operating expenses in the consolidated statement of operations and comprehensive loss.